rubenvillegas/iclr2017mcnet/README.md

 * UCF101
 ```
 ./data/UCF101/download.sh
-# The command above will download UCF101.rar
-# UCF101.rar then needs to be decompressed using unrar
 # The data arrangement within the UCF101 folder should be ./UCF-101/<video category>/<video.avi>
 ```
 * Sporst1M (will take a very long time --> 70,000 videos are downloaded only)